WiFuchs/HashMapActivity/README.md

 ### Submitting
 When you are happy with your code, submit your Main.java file to us via the [Google form](https://docs.google.com/forms/d/e/1FAIpQLSfhmmbF7UYq2WCLdn2l9ZMZgmsPqxAh-Fju2_MFypl_llkTMw/viewform), along with any feedback that you have about the assignment.
+Please submit your code by Friday, 4/24.